-With some of the fastest Internet in the world, a broad range of telecommunications packages and excellent access to international media, keeping in touch in Switzerland is easy – but expats should take some time to choose options that suit their needs.
+With some of the fastest internet in the world, a broad range of telecommunications packages and excellent access to international media, keeping in touch in Switzerland is easy.
+That said, expats should take some time to choose options that best suit their needs.

 Internet in Switzerland

 There is virtually no internet censorship in Switzerland, so expats will have no trouble accessing the sites they are accustomed to at home.